erickveil/ProgrammingNotes/Kotlin/Kotlin Lambdas.md

 In this example, `forEach` is a higher-order function that takes a lambda expression as its parameter.
 The lambda `{ println(it) }` is executed for each element in the `numbers` list.
 Since there's only one parameter to the lambda and its type can be inferred, we use `it` to refer to each element as it's iterated over.

 Kotlin lambdas allow for more complex operations too, not just iteration.
-You can use them for filtering, mapping, and aggregating data in collections.
+We can use them for filtering, mapping, and aggregating data in collections.
 Here's a slightly more complex example using `filter` and `map`:

 ```kotlin
 val doubledPositiveNumbers = numbers.filter { it > 0 }.map { it * 2 }